EddyVerbruggen/cordova-plugin-googleplus/README.md

  obj.givenName    // 'Eddy'
  obj.middleName   // null (or undefined, depending on the platform) obj.familyName   // 'Verbruggen'
+ obj.birthday     // '1977-04-22'
+ obj.ageRangeMin  // 21 (or null or a different number)
+ obj.ageRangeMax  // null (or a number)
 ```

 ### Try silent login